sebasalas/sebasalas.github.io/content/posts/run-ibm-mq-explorer-macos/index.md

 ---

+## Conclusion

+You now have IBM MQ Explorer fully configured on your macOS system.
+This powerful tool allows you to manage IBM MQ queue managers, queues, and messages through an intuitive graphical interface.
+Whether you're developing applications that interact with IBM MQ or managing existing queue infrastructure, MQ Explorer provides the visibility and control you need.

-> Eclipse will automatically reopen the MQ Explorer perspective on startup if it was the last one you used.
+> **Tip**: Eclipse will automatically reopen the MQ Explorer perspective on startup if it was the last one you used.